bilal-kilic/reading-list/README.md

 ReadingList is a simple web app designed to collect and trace rss and reddit articles.
 It is created for personal use to keep track of all the engineering blogs.

+Keep in mind that this project is a work on progress especially front-end stuff :)

 ## How To Run